Shoulder Ultrasound

 Tear of the long head of the biceps (LHB)

-The most common site of LHB injury is the myotendinous junction and
+The most common site of injury to the LHB is at the myotendinous junction and the adjacent portion of the tendon.

-LHB tears are easily appreciated as anechoic fluid interrupting the muscle fibres.
+LHB tears are readily identified on ultrasound as anechoic fluid disrupting the continuity of the muscle fibers.

-anechoic, while chronic tears may show reflective echoes within the fluid.
+- Chronic tears may demonstrate echogenic debris or reflective echoes within the fluid.

 Images

-Two examples of tears at the myotendinous junction of the LHB.
+The accompanying examples illustrate tears at the myotendinous junction of the LHB.
+The tears appear completely anechoic, consistent with acute injuries.

 Rotator cuff tears